scaleway/terraform-provider-scaleway/website/docs/r/compute_instance_ip.html.markdown

 - `reverse` - (Optional) The reverse DNS for this IP.
 - `server_id` - (Optional) The ID of the server you want to attach this resource to.
+- `zone` - (Optional) The [zone](https://developers.scaleway.com/en/quickstart/#zone-definition) in which the IP should be reserved.
+If it is not provided, the provider `zone` is used.
-- `project_id` - (Optional) The ID of the project you want to attach this resource to.
+- `project_id` - (Optional) The ID of the project the IP is associated with.
 If it is not provided, the provider `project_id` is used.
-- `zone` - (Optional) The [zone](https://developers.scaleway.com/en/quickstart/#zone-definition) you want to attach this resource to.
-If it is not provided, the provider `zone` is used.

 ## Attributes Reference